 Vegan Chocolate Chia Seed Pudding

 This chocolate chia seed pudding is gluten-free, dairy-free, vegan, and super-duper delicious.
 I promise!
+Plus, you are going to love how easy this is to make.

-I love chia seeds.
-We buy them in bulk and still go through a bag regularly, we also buy cocoa powder in bulk 😆.
-I love the versatility of chia seeds.
-They are tasty when raw and crunchy in baked goods and strangely sticky and delectable when they soak up a liquid, like in pudding.
 This simple chocolate chia seed pudding recipe is a piece of cake to make, you can whip it up in five minutes or less.
 Just make sure you let it sit in the refrigerator for a couple of hours so the chia seeds can work their magic.
 The longer the pudding is refrigerated the thicker the texture will become.
 We sometimes have this for dessert, sometimes a snack, or occasionally even as a breakfast treat.
-Being high in omega-3, fiber, and protein this pudding is a healthy option for curing a sweet tooth!
+Being high in omega-3, fiber, and protein this pudding is a healthy option for curing any sweet tooth!

 What’s the best milk to use?